-The Group determined its operating segments based on business activities with discrete financial information regularly reported through the Group's internal reporting protocols to the Group's chief operating decision maker.
+The Group determined its operating segments based on business activities, with discrete financial information regularly reported through the Group's internal reporting protocols to the Group's chief operating decision-maker.
 The Group is organized into several business units based on its marketing channels and services.
-As of December 31, 2022 and 2021, the Group had the following segments: MLM (Multi-Level Marketing), Distributors, and ODM/OEM (Original Design Manufacturer/Original Equipment Manufacturer).
+As of September 30, 2023 and 2022, the Group had the following segments: MLM (Multi-level marketing), Distributors, ODM/OEM (Original Design Manufacturer/Original Equipment Manufacturer) and Sales channel.